Wall Street Journal Recommended Cooking Class for Kids

 One necessary item for Intermediate and Advanced Level kids is a knife that fits your child’s hands.
 Any paring knife will do for the Intermediate Level, but the Advanced kids use a chef’s knife.
 You should have access to a sharp chef’s knife that’s no longer than 6 inches in length for best success with smaller hands (or something like a 4-inch Victorinox knife that can be used on many chef’s knife tasks).
 See our resources page for easy order links and ideas..

-I’ll also send reminders at key points of the year like school breaks to remind you in case you forgot you bought the class entirely!
+I’ll also send reminders at key points of the year like school breaks to remind you in case you forget!

-There are also 4 “Foundations 101” video lessons to establish basic skills before embarking on the course (or at least by Class 4), and if you’re a VIP or Concierge member, there’s a bonus 4-video Hospitality Class too.
+There are also 4 “Foundations 101” video lessons to establish basic skills before embarking on the course, and if you’re a VIP member, there’s a bonus 4-video Hospitality Class too.

 Single Level access includes the Adult Guide and All-Kid videos, plus the level you chose.